▶︎ Soul streams on Disney+ from 25 December 2020.

 Soul is Pete Docter’s first directing job since replacing John Lasseter as Pixar’s chief creative officer in June 2018, on which he shares the reins with Kemp Powers, the first person of colour to co-direct a Pixar film.
 (Soul is also the first Pixar film to feature a Black protagonist.)
 Docter most recently directed Inside Out (2015), a wildly inventive look at a child’s interior life, and Up (2009), a meditative, elegant tale of love, grief and ageing.
 When Docter is on board, one or more of life’s big questions is usually tackled with significant freshness of thought and insight.

-Powers has just successfully adapted his play One Night in Miami…, a searing look at the Black experience set during the civil rights era, directed by first-timer Regina Hall.
+Powers has just successfully adapted his play One Night in Miami…, a searing look at the Black experience set during the civil rights era, directed by first-timer Regina King.
 On paper alone, Soul is an auspicious meeting of minds.

 Joe Gardner (Jamie Foxx) is an aspirant jazz musician and part-time school music teacher in a beautifully rendered New York City, under pressure from his widowed mother Libba (Phylicia Rashad) to forsake his dreams of performance and take the full-time pay cheque his school offers.